Stability analysis of time-delay systems in the parametric space: Stability equivalence within a region

-Analogously to the line-based version of the method, necessary and sufficient conditions are established for characteristic functions to have the same number of non-negative zeros when their parameters vary in a region.
+Analogously to the line-based version, an iterative method for finding the maximal surrounding parametric region is established, in which the number of unstable poles is invariant.
 First, choose $p$ and $q$ satisfying \eqref{eq:pq}, and $\eta \in (0, 1)$.
 Choose a starting point $\bm{\tau}^0$ and define a set $\mathcal{S}_0$ as

 Construct a monotonously growing sequence of sets

 where